karlssberg/Motiv/README.md

 * _email address is missing an @ symbol_
 * _subscription is within grace period_

-In Motiv they look like this:
+In Motiv, they look like this:
 ```csharp
 Spec.Build((Subscription subscription) =>
         DateTime.Now is var now